DaleOrders/AWS-Study-Notes/README.md

 ```

 SCPs by themselves don't grant permissions.
 When SCPs are enabled,
-there is an implicit deny.
+there is an implicit allow.

 You must then add any services you want to Deny such as `DenyS3`